 The iPhone X measures 143.6 x 70.9 x 7.7mm so it is smaller than the Galaxy S8 although it's heavier at 178g, likely down to the use of surgical grade steel rather than aluminium for those edges.
 It offers IP67 protection.
 The design of the iPhone X is similar to Samsung, with Apple adopting a 19:9 (ish) aspect for the display, lending some similarity to Samsung's device that launched in April 2017.

-Apple have pushed the extremes, however, increasing the screen to body ratio and although it doesn't take the curved edges of the Galaxy S8, it does reduce the bezel top and bottom, except for that distinctive notch at the top.
+Apple has pushed the extremes, however, increasing the screen to body ratio and although it doesn't take the curved edges of the Galaxy S8, it does reduce the bezel top and bottom, except for that distinctive notch at the top.
 In some ways, it out Infinity Displays the Samsung Infinity Display, but that notch design is difficult to avoid.
-Apple says this is the toughest glass you'll find on a smartphone.

 The fingerprint scanner on the Galaxy S8 is on the rear of the handset next to the camera, while a virtual home button sits under the display on the front; the iPhone X offers Face ID unlocking, with no fingerprint scanner.